ConductionNL/skeleton-app/docs/index.md

 The skeleton app is built with GatsbyJs.
 Knowledge of this framework is recommended but not required.

-For full functionality with logging in, you will need to spin up the back-end.
+For full functionality with logging in, you will need to spin up the back-end along with the front-end.
 It is unnecessary to continue with the templating section of the Skeleton App.

 Depending on the development, these steps require you to: